 These night flights were not without danger, and MacArthur had stipulated that they needed to be operated by volunteers.
 The whole NEI TSB crew agreed to take on that job and the operation remained exclusive to them.
 The operation did not have one single incident during their one-and-a-half-year of operation!

 NEI-TSB were also tasked to undertake transport flights in USAAF Douglas C-47 Skytrain planes within Australia and ferried men and material to 120 Squadron in Merauke (later on to Biak also in Dutch New Guinea) and the above mentioned 18 Squadron at Batchelor (NT).

 The work of the NEI-TSB dramatically increased with the formation of the NEI Government-in-Exile in neighboring Camp Columbia.

 Most members of the NEI Government had been able to flee to Australia and had organised themselves in Melbourne.
 Following hastily established diplomatic relationships in January 1942, the Australian Labor Government offered the Dutch almost unlimited support in relation to facilities and training, while at the same time providing them with a remarkable high level of independence for their operations in Australia.

 They were unable to regroup in the Netherlands as the home country was under the occupation of Nazi Germany.
 The Dutch government was also in exile, headquartered in London.

-The NEI Government-in-Exile was formed in April 1942.
+The Netherlands East Indies Commission for Australia and New Zealand was formed in April 1942.
+With the liberation coming closer this was changed in 1944 to the NEI Government-in-Exile.
 This was the first, and only time, that Australia hosted a government in exile.